 Containers are lightweight virtualisation solutions.
 They provide OS-level virtualisation without any special support from the underlying hardware.
 Namespaces and control groups form the backbone of the container in the GNU/Linux kernel.
 Container solutions are built on top of these features.
 Namespaces provide isolation for processes, the network, mount points and so on, while control groups limit access to available hardware resources.

-Sometimes, newbies get confused and think that server virtualisation and containerisation are the same thing.
 But, in fact, they are significantly different from each other.
 In server virtualisation, the OS in not shared; each VM instance has its own OS, whereas containers share the underlying OS.
 This approach has some advantages as well as disadvantages.
 The advantage is that the VM provides better isolation and security but performance is compromised.
 Whereas a container compromises on isolation but delivers a performance that’s as good as bare hardware.

-Containers have been around since quite a long time.
 Their roots can be found in UNIX’s chroot program.
 After this release, many UNIX flavours have implemented their own container versions, like BSD jails and Solaris zones.
 On the GNU/Linux platform, LXD, OpenVZ and LXC are alternatives to Docker.
 However, Docker is much more mature and provides many advanced functionalities.
 We will discuss a few of them in the later sections of this article.

 Setting up the environment